Liam-Harrison/Celeritas/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an for the game
+about: Suggest a feature for the game.
 title: "[REQUEST]"
 labels: feature
 assignees: ''